2020 Census Operations in Alaska

 The images below show the content of the 2017 Census Test questionnaire.

 Complete Count Committees (CCCs) can form at any time.

 CCCs are volunteer committees that increase awareness of the decennial census and motivate residents to respond.
 Committee members represent a cross section of each community, including government agencies; tribes; education, business, nonprofit, and faith-based organizations; and the media.
 Using local knowledge, CCCs plan and implement census awareness campaigns that address the special characteristics of their communities.
 Local campaigns are designed to reach traditionally undercounted populations by stressing the importance of an accurate census count, including how data are collected and used.

-Nationwide, there were 11,800 CCCs formed for the 2000 Census, and the majority of them were local government committees.
+Nationwide, 11,800 CCCs formed for the 2000 Census, the majority of which were local government committees.

 Since the 1980 Census, CCCs have played a major role in raising awareness of each decennial census.
-Once CCCs form and begin their work for the 2020 Census, CCCs nationwide will implement key activities, including:
+CCCs nationwide implement key activities, including:

 - Holding events, such as a Census Day "Be Counted" parades, that generate interest and participation.

 - Distributing census information and materials through websites, newsletters, and at events.

 - Partnering with organizations in their communities to include census promotion in their communications.